sensu/sensu-docs/content/sensu-go/6.5/api/core/apikeys.md

 ### Example

-In the following example, querying the `/apikeys/:apikey` API updates the username for the specified `:apikey` definition and returns a successful `HTTP/1.1 200 OK` response.
+The following example queries the `/apikeys/:apikey` API updates the username for the specified `:apikey` definition and returns a successful `HTTP/1.1 200 OK` response.

 We support [JSON merge patches][2], so you must set the `Content-Type` header to `application/merge-patch+json` for PATCH requests.